Grand Village of the Illinois: History

 Archeological evidence indicates that the Illini of the Grand Village were well adapted to their environment.
 They grew corn, beans, and squash in the rich alluvial soil.
 In 1673, Father Jacques Marquette and Louis Joliet visited the village, which at that time contained approximately 1,000 people.
 The French were returning from their expedition to chart the Mississippi River.
 Although terminally ill, Marquette returned to the Grand Village in early 1675 to celebrate Mass, and founded the mission of the Immaculate Conception of the Blessed Virgin.
 The French called the village both the Grand Village du Kaskaskia and La Vantum.

 Around this time the town grew to perhaps the most populous Native American settlement north of Mexico.
-According to a theory by historian, Robert Morrissey, the Illinois Confederation Indians were adept at exploiting their location in the ecotone between the forests of the east and the prairies of the west – a controlling point for trade between east and west, as well as, rich with diverse hunting, farming, and resource habitats.
+According to a theory by historian Robert Morrissey, the Illinois Confederation people were adept at exploiting their location in the ecotone between the forests of the east and the prairies of the west – a controlling point for trade between east and west, as well as, rich with diverse hunting, farming, and resource habitats.

 The Native Americans of the Eastern Woodland culture were severely affected by epidemic infectious diseases brought to North America from Europe, as they had no natural immunity.
 In addition, the introduction of guns increased the fatalities in intertribal conflicts.
 The fur trade became a source of competition and conflict between tribes.
 Members of the Illini Confederacy appear to have responded to increasing pressures by banding together.
 Reports from La Salle and others in the 1680s indicate that the Grand Village of the Illini temporarily increased in size during that decade to 400 cabins housing as many as 6,000 people.
 This village proved to be unsustainable in size.
 La Salle and Henri de Tonti also established Fort Saint Louis on the butte now called Starved Rock across the river, where a village near the rock's base called Hotel Plaza developed.

 The inhabitants of the Grand Village largely dispersed under pressure from invading Iroquois bands (see, Beaver Wars).
 Many likely moved to the regions around Peoria (see, Fort Pimiteoui), Cahokia, and Kaskaskia, Illinois.
 These three towns were named after constituent tribes of the Illinois Confederacy.